Šiauliai: Economy

 Beginning in the 19th century, Šiauliai became an industrial centre.
-During the Russian Empire period, the city had the largest leather factory in the whole empire, owned by Chaim Frenkel. Šiauliai contributed to around 85% of all leather production in Lithuania, 60% of the footwear industry, 75% of the flax fibre industry, and 35% of the sweets industry.
+During the Russian Empire period, the city had the largest leather factory in the whole empire, owned by Chaim Frenkel. Šiauliai contributed to around 85% of all leather production in Lithuania, 60% of the footwear industry, 75% of the flax fibre industry, and 35% of the candy industry.

 During the Soviet years, the city produced electronics (Nuklonas), mechanical engineering, wood processing, construction industry.
 Most of the industrial enterprises were concentrated in urban areas.

 According to 2005 data, the city has: